-Cancer of the penis is very rare in the western world; there are around 650 cases in the UK each year.
-It is most often diagnosed in men over the age of 60 years however men in their 30s and 40s can also be affected and research has suggested that 25% of cases in the UK occur in males younger than 50.
+Cancer of the penis is very rare in the western world; there are around 630 cases in the UK each year.
+It is most often diagnosed in men over the age of 60 years however men in their 30s and 40s can also be affected.

 The penis is made up of three chambers of spongy tissue that contain muscle, blood vessels and nerves.
 The corpora cavernosa makes up two of the chambers that are located on both sides of the upper part of the penis and expands to form the head of the penis, or glans.
-The corpus spongiosum surrounds the urethra or water pipe.
-The opening of this on the head of the penis is called the meatus.
+The corpus spongiosum surrounds the urethra.
+The opening of this on the head of the penis and is called the meatus.

 Causes and Prevention